ankitects/anki/docs/development.md

 - Get code completion when developing add-ons
 - Make command line scripts that modify .anki2 files via Anki's Python libraries

-You will need the 64 bit version of Python 3.9 or 3.10 installed.
-3.9 is recommended, as Anki has only received minimal testing on 3.10 so far, and some dependencies have not been fully updated yet.
-On Windows, currently only 3.9 will work.
+You will need the 64 bit version of Python 3.9 or later installed.
+3.9 is recommended, as Anki has only received minimal testing on 3.10+ so far, and some dependencies have not been fully updated yet.
 You can install Python from python.org or from your distro.

 For further instructions, please see https://betas.ankiweb.net/#via-pypipip.
 Note that in the provided commands, `--pre` tells pip to fetch alpha/beta versions.
 If you remove